Concordium/concordium.github.io/source/shared/net/references/transactions.rst

 -  decrypts the shielded balance and checks that there is sufficient funds.
 -  sends the transaction.

-The command supports the same optional flags as ``encrypt`` with the addition of ``--index``, which has the same meaning as in the ``send-shielded`` command.
+The command supports the same optional flags as ``shield`` with the addition of ``--index``, which has the same meaning as in the ``send-shielded`` command.